periwinkle9/cave-story-autosplitters/README.md

 - Normal Ending
 - Bad Ending
 - Get Panties

 Other categories that are similar to one of the above or start from the beginning of the game may also partially or fully work.

 The challenge modes in Cave Story+ are *not* supported.
 Support for these categories is planned for a future release.

 ## Usage Instructions
 1. Download the file corresponding to which version of Cave Story you have:
-   * For the Steam version of Cave Story+, download "cave-story+-steam.asl"
+   * For the Steam version of Cave Story+, download "cave-story+-steam.asl".
-   * For the Humble version of Cave Story+, download "cave-story+-humble.asl"
+   * For the Humble version of Cave Story+, download "cave-story+-humble.asl".
    * For the original freeware version of Cave Story, download "cave-story.asl" **or** either of the two Cave Story+ autosplitters listed above.
 2. Right-click LiveSplit, choose "Edit Layout...", and add a "Scriptable Auto Splitter" component (under "Control").
 3. Go to Layout Settings, click on the "Scriptable Auto Splitter" tab, click "Browse..." and select the file that you saved in Step 1.